polospeter/Research-papers/README.md

 # Research-papers
-It includes the research that I have either read or planning to read.
+It includes the research papers that I have either read or planning to read in the future.